Dealer vs Box Stores

 - A sticker is usually on the shroud that covers the top of the engine.

-- The information is also etched on the block.
+- The information may be etched on the block.

 - On older engines, the information is stamped on a tag or shroud.